 Directions

-- Squeeze garlic from skins and serve.
+- Squeeze the roasted garlic from their skins and serve straight from the tin.

 Notes